The perfect TV for you depends on what you love to watch and how you like to watch it.

-LED stands for Light Emitting Diodes whilst OLED stands for Organic Light Emitting Diodes.
-Both refer to the way your screen pixels are lit to create the colours and contrast of the images on your screen.
-OLED is the latest technology.
-The pixels create their own light source to make up the picture.
+LED stands for Light Emitting Diodes whilst OLED stands for Organic Light Emitting Diodes and QLED stands for Quantum Dot Light Emitting Diode.
+All refer to the way your screen pixels are lit to create the colours and contrast of the images on your screen.
+QLED is the 3rd generation with Quantum Dot technology delivering Certified Ultra HD Premium picture quality.
+This is all thanks to minuscule nanocrystals which are much thinner than even the average human hair.
+These tiny nanocrystals sit in front of your TVs backlight and add colour to the image resulting in incredible accuracy and range.
+OLED is also new technology pixels create their own light source to make up the picture.
 This means that they can turn themselves off completely in order to show the deepest blacks.
 LED screens on the other hand have a backlight which is shone through an LCD panel to produce the individual pictures.

 Curved screen TVs have a science behind them, not just a pretty design.
 Modelled to recreate the way our eyes create peripheral vision, curved screens produce a much more immersive and engaging viewing experience as you use them.
 To make the most of the curved TVs, the best place to sit is directly in front of it so you can get the full impact of the concave display.
 This gives you a greater field of view and sense of depth and also vastly improves contrast for an exciting and versatile entertainment solution.